 According to recent global research, disruptive outsourcing - led by cloud and automation - is fundamentally transforming traditional outsourcing models.

 In the past, businesses typically outsourced their non-strategic activities or back-office operations, usually to achieve cost-savings and improve productivity.
-Nowadays, companies are increasingly looking for outsourcing solutions that could enable their competitive advantage.
+Nowadays, companies are increasingly looking for outsourcing solutions to improve their competitive advantage.

 Disruptive outsourcing solutions